project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/71-yasmine-svan-why-a-13-trillion-asset-manager-is-asking-questions-about-soil-health.md

 ---
-title: 71 Yasmine Svan, why a 1.3 trillion asset manager is asking questions about soil health
+title: 71 Yasmine Svan Why A 13 Trillion Asset Manager Is Asking Questions About Soil Health
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-01-28)